 Changing Your Perspective

 When we move around the world we don’t usually see it as a series of still visual frames.
 Our minds are always processing the environment and focusing our attention on areas we find interesting.
 What we are left with are experiences and not still pictures.
 It is that experience that often leaves us disappointed in the photographs we take.
-They often do a poor job of demonstrating what we saw and why we were fascinated by the moment.
+They often do a poor job of demonstrating what we saw and why we were fascinated by visuals of the moment.
 Understanding this is actually a big step toward taking better photographs.
 We need to stop being in the moment and start forcing ourselves to see the two dimensional screen and ask if it is saying anything about what attracted us to take the picture in the first place.